John F. Freund: Military career

 An eye problem kept him from the Navy.
 Freund was commissioned as a Regular Army Second Lieutenant in the Artillery, and after, attended the Artillery School.
-He served as a battery officer and battery commander from 1941-1942.
+He served as a battery officer and battery commander from 1941 to 1942.
 From April 1943 to July 1945, he served as executive officer and battalion commander of combat units in the European Theater of Operations.
 Freund's battalion was deactivated because of cessation of hostilities and he was assigned to Theater Service Forces, European Theater.

 In 1946, Freund represented HQ, Army Ground Forces as Liaison Officer for Guided Missiles at the Wright-Patterson Air Development Center.
 He then entered the Graduate School of Engineering at the University of Southern California in 1947, earning an M.S. degree in mechanical engineering two years later.
 In 1949, Freund was assigned to the 1st Guided Missile Regiment, Fort Bliss, Texas, where he served until July 1952 as battalion commander, group officer, group executive officer and group commanding officer.
 He graduated from the United States Army Command and General Staff College in 1953.
 During 1953 to 1957, Freund was assigned to the Weapons Systems Evaluation Group, Office of the Secretary of Defense, as an army member and guided missile specialists.

 After graduation from the National War College in 1961, Freund remained in the Washington area, serving for one year on the Department of the Army General Staff and two subsequent years with the Office of the Joint Chiefs of Staff.